ValorNaram/fosmbot/files/privacypolicy.md

   - Your access level (will mostly be 'user')
   - A comment about you issued by one of the admins (should be empty usually)
   - The telegram internal id of the issuer of the comment (should be 'NULL' usually).
 You cannot view that information
+  - a list of groups you are in (only for authorized groups having the bot)
   - Timestamp (When was your record added to the database)

 To view the data the Bot has saved about you, just issue `/mydata` in a private chat with the bot.